Physician salaries show small increase

 A slow and steady climb

-If your hospital is keeping physician salary increases at a modest percentage growth, you’re not alone.
-According to the latest salary survey from the American Medical Group Association (AMGA) of Alexandria, VA, physicians showed an average salary increase of just 3% to 4%.
+All the economic indicators show that the United States’ economy is humming along.
+According to many reports, there aren’t enough skilled people for the jobs out there.
+One would think that would lead to higher salaries.
+But in the medical profession, salary increases are only modest.
+According to the latest salary survey from the American Group Medical Association (AMGA) of Alexandria, VA, physicians showed an average salary increase of just 3% to 4%.

 The 22,000 members polled 12% of whom responded report just modest gains between 1995 and 1996, but those varied widely according to specialty.
 For instance, urgent care physicians had a more than 11% gain in compensation, while those specializing in cardiology-cath lab had less than 1% raises.
 Even worse, emergency care surgeons saw their salaries decline by nearly 7%, from $177,000 to $165,000.